seanchen896/QuarterCar/Task_5_Parameter_Tuning/README.md

 - `Kt = 180000 N/m`
 - `Ct = 100 N*s/m`

+The physical sprung-mass and unsprung-mass blocks in the integrated Simulink model were also updated to use the workspace variables `Ms` and `Mu` rather than geometry-calculated fixed masses.

 Only `Ks` and `Cs` were changed during the parameter sweep.
 The remaining parameters were kept constant.

 ## Parameter Sweep